pzerelles/imagetools/docs/guide/caching.md

 When an image is no longer there or the transformation parameters change, the previously cached images will be removed after a configurable retention period.
-The default retention is 86400 seconds.
+The default retention is 1 day (86400 seconds).
 A value of 0 will disable this mechanism.

 ```
 // vite.config.js, etc